 East London is one of the fastest changing areas in London.
 On the one hand gentrification is great as it means improvements in safety and infrastructure with new cafés, bars, shops and restaurants attracting more people.
 But on the other hand you also see beautiful old buildings being either demolished and replaced by soulless apartment blocks or dwarfed by characterless skyscrapers.
 I guess this is an inevitable development which also might have its benefits, but it’s also very sad to see history being literally bulldozed.

 That’s why I started to consciously document the area a few years ago.
 Despite the hundreds of photos of the area, my East London photo archive didn’t start till quite recently.
-So when I heard about the two photo books The East End in Colour a few months ago, I knew I just had to have them and asked for them as birthday presents.
+So when I heard about the two photo books The East End in Colour from Hoxton Mini Press a few months ago, I knew I just had to have them and asked for them as birthday presents.
 Luckily my wish was fulfilled!

 The East End in Colour: 1960-1980 (David Granick)